12 Inspiring Blogs by Fellow Language Learners Who Totally Get It

 Following the right blogs is a crucial part of your language learning strategy because it reminds you you’re not the only one.
 Whatever challenge you’re facing in your own language learning, there’s a blogger out there somewhere who’s been through it too.
 And no amount of studying can replace the value of learning from others’ experiences!

-If you’re looking for some blogs tailored to the language you’re learning, we’ve got plenty of recommendations, from German and Japanese to Chinese and French.
+And if you’re looking for some blogs tailored to the language you’re learning, we’ve got plenty of recommendations, from German and Japanese to Chinese and French.
 Even easier, you could just sign up for our weekly newsletter below and get tips like these sent straight to your inbox!